potatoFry/IOTAssignment_2/README.md

 ## AWS Functionalities

 One of the objectives of this project was to make use of AWS cloud services to learn of their functionalities.
-The following are the various
+The following are the various functionalities we have used and what they were used for.

+* IOT Core
+* S3
+* AWS Rekognition
+* Dynamodb
+* EC2
+* Simple Notification System

 ## Meta